Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Ease of use ⭐⭐⭐⭐☆ ⭐⭐⭐⭐☆ ⭐⭐⭐☆☆ ⭐⭐⭐⭐☆ ⭐⭐⭐⭐☆ Tie

-• Photo, username, email, or romance-scam vibes: start with Social Catfish.
+• Photo, username, email, or scam vibes: start with Social Catfish.

-• You want denser U.S. people-record detail and don't mind paying per search: use Searchbug.
+• You want denser U.S. record detail and don't mind paying per pull: use Searchbug.

 Skip the teaser funnels

-The first thing to understand about lookup person workflows is that many top-ranking sites are not educational pages.
-They're search boxes with marketing wrapped around them.
+The first thing to understand is that most people-search sites are not really educational products.
+They are search boxes attached to a sales funnel.

-Whitepages is at least pretty explicit about what it covers.
-On its people search page, it says it scans public records for more than 250 million U.S. adults and splits data into free and premium tiers.
-That's useful because you know the game up front.
+Whitepages is at least direct about it.
+Its people search page says it covers more than 250 million U.S. adults, uses public records, court filings, utility records, and premium data partners, and splits output into free and premium results.
+Good.
+That's useful information.

-Social Catfish is also pretty clear on the model.
-It says you can start a search for free and preview potential matches, but paid plans may be required to unlock full reports.
-Fine.
-At least that's honest.
+Social Catfish is also fairly plain about the model.
+It says you can start a search for free and preview potential matches, but you may need a paid plan to unlock deeper results.
+Again, fine.
+I can work with that.

 Start with your input

-If all I have is a phone number, I'm not starting with name search.
-That's backwards.
-If I have a work email, I'm definitely not starting with Whitepages.
-Also backwards.
+The best lookup person workflow depends on what you already have in hand.
+If all I have is a phone number, starting with a name-only directory is backwards.
+If I have a work email, starting with Whitepages is also backwards.

 Name only